Jaycode88/msp-2/README.md

 - [W3 HTML Validator](https://validator.w3.org/) used to validate HTML.
 - [W3 Jigsaw CSS Validator](https://jigsaw.w3.org/css-validator/) used to validate CSS.
 - [AY11 Color contrast](https://color.a11y.com/Contrast/) Used to validate colour contrast.
+- [javascript30](https://javascript30.com/) Used to research how to build game(Challenge no:30 Whack-A-Mole).
+- [Divya M C M at medium](https://medium.com/@divyamcm/whack-a-mole-game-using-html-css-and-javascript-84b108ec5c8e) Used to research basic code needed.

 ## Testing

 For all testing, please refer to the [TESTING.md](TESTING.md) file.